Chinese companies reportedly have access to high-end American GPUs through Amazon and Microsoft clouds

 by Web Summit

-In April, a bill was introduced in Congress that would give the Department of Commerce the authority to regulate remote access to American technology, but it is unclear if and when it will pass.
+In April, a bill was introduced in Congress that would give the U.S. Department of Commerce the authority to regulate remote access to American technology, but it is unclear if and when it will pass.

-A Commerce Department spokesman said: 'We are working closely with Congress to seek additional resources to strengthen regulations to prevent China from gaining access to advanced AI chips through remote access to cloud computing.'
+A Commerce Department spokesperson said: 'We are working closely with Congress to seek additional resources to strengthen regulations to prevent China from gaining access to advanced AI chips through remote access to cloud computing.'

-in Software, Web Service, Posted by log1l_ks
+in AI, Software, Web Service, Posted by log1l_ks